transitland/transitland-datastore/doc/route_stop_pattern.md

 # Transitland RouteStopPattern

 Transitland models route geometries by breaking them into individual components called Route Stop Patterns.
-These components are uniquely defined by a route, a stop pattern corresponding to a trip stop sequence, and a line geometry, all three derived from the trips and shapes of a GTFS feed.
+These components are uniquely defined by a route, a stop pattern, and a line geometry, all three derived from the trip routes, trip stop sequences, and shapes of a GTFS feed.
 Because of this, it is possible to have two distinct Route Stop Patterns within one route, both sharing the same line geometry but having different stop patterns, and vice versa.
-Individual Route Stop Patterns also have records of the GTFS trips and single shape used to create them; a typical Route Stop Pattern will reference back to one or many trips having the same stop pattern, but only references the one shape shared by those trips.
+Individual Route Stop Patterns also have records of the GTFS trips and the single shape used to create them; a typical Route Stop Pattern will reference back to one or many trips having the same stop pattern, but only references the one shape shared by those trips.
 When a Route Stop Pattern's trips have no shapes or empty shapes, there will be no shape reference.

 Route Stop Patterns may also make modify the original shape line geometry if necessary.
 When this is done, a Boolean value named is_modified will be set to true.
-Currently, the line geometry is only modified when it is generated.
+Currently, the line geometry is only modified when it is generated, which in turn only occurs when the trip the Route Stop pattern is derived from does not have a shape id or shape points.
+In this case, the line geometry becomes the points of the stop pattern, and a separate boolean named is_generated will be set to true.

 ## RouteStopPattern Data Model